Basilica of Sant'Andrea, Mantua: Architecture

 The façade, built abutting a pre-existing bell tower (1414), is based on the scheme of the ancient Arch of Trajan at Ancona.
 It is largely a brick structure with hardened stucco used for the surface.
 It is defined by a large central arch, flanked by Corinthian pilasters.
 There are smaller openings to the right and left of the arch.
 A novel aspect of the design was the integration of a lower order, comprising the fluted Corinthian columns, with a giant order, comprising the taller, unfluted pilasters.
 The whole is surmounted by a pediment and above that a vaulted structure, the purpose of which is not exactly known, but presumably to shade the window opening into the church behind it.

 An important aspect of Alberti's design was the correspondence between the façade and the interior elevations, both elaborations of the triumphal arch motif, the arcades, like the façade, having alternating high arches and much lower square topped openings.

-The nave is roofed by a barrel vault, one of the first times such a form was used in such a monumental scale since antiquity, and probably modeled on the Basilica of Maxentius in Rome.
+The nave is roofed by a barrel vault, one of the first times such a form was used on such a monumental scale since antiquity, and probably modeled on the Basilica of Maxentius in Rome.
 Alberti possibly planned for the vault to be coffered, much like the shorter barrel vault of the entrance, but lack of funds led to the vault being constructed as a simple barrel vault with the coffers then being painted on.
 Originally, the building was planned without a transept, and possibly even without a dome.
 This phase of construction more or less ended in 1494.

 In 1597, the lateral arms were added and the crypt finished.
-The massive dome (1732–1782) was designed by Filippo Juvarra, and the final decorations on the interior added under Paolo Pozzo and others in the late 18th and early 19th centuries.
+The massive dome (1732–1782) was designed by Filippo Juvarra, and the final decorations were added to the interior under Paolo Pozzo and others in the late 18th and early 19th centuries.